PedroCristo/portfolio_project_1/README.md

 ![Home Page Header](./assets/images/readme-images/home-page-header-image.jpg)

-- In this feature the user have access to the navbar fixed on the top of the page to navigate troughthout the website.
+- In this feature the user have access to the navbar fixed on the top of the page to navigate throughout the website.
 They can see a background travel theme on the page and get some information about how the users can trust the company with some services displayed. <br>
 [Live Page Here](https://pedrocristo.github.io/portfolio_project_1_travel_world/home.html)

 ### About Section